 Pour water into water, and there is no reaction.
 However, pour one part acid (pH2) into one part of water (pH7) and you will see a reaction, resulting in ~pH3.
 A reaction can be as simple as slight fuming, or as violent as an explosion.
 The reaction occurs due to oxygen and hydrogen molecules rearranging themselves.

-For example, a lemon contains citric acid.
+For example, lemon contains citric acid.
 The acid is around pH=2.2, but it does not severely burn your tongue because the concentration of the acid is only around 6%.
 The same concept of reactivity occurs for alkaline liquids with pH=8 through 14.
 There are many chemicals that can hurt both your environment and health.
+Want to learn more about why are acids dangerous?
 Contact MLi Environmental for more info, and quotes for chemicals disposal.